-The Retreat was one of the Reading pubs included in CAMRA’s first Good Beer Guide in 1974 with many subsequent re-entries.
-The Retreat continues to merit the description ‘a delightful back-street pub’.
-It became a pub in 1875.
-Early landlords included Thomas Law and George Uzzle and for many years it was owned by Wethered’s.
+The Retreat was one of the Reading pubs included in CAMRA’s first Good Beer Guide in 1974 with many subsequent re-entries, in 8 St John’s Street.
+The pub continues to merit the description, ‘a delightful back-street pub’.

 Can you tell us more?